jimnewpower/batch/readme.md

 Scalability is not anticipated to be an issue due to relatively the low volume of data, and the fact that batch jobs are scheduled instead of run in real time.

+The batch system should have its own database, separated from the current expense-reporting database.
+This will require a preprocessor to extract the data from the expense-reporting database and load it into the batch database.
+Keeping the databases separate will allow the batch system to be developed and tested independently of the expense-reporting system.

 # Logical and Domain-specific Components
 * Data ingestor: read pertient data over the specified time period from the database.
 * Charge aggregator: aggregates charges for a given time period for a given employee or contractor, and stores data in the batch job repository.